jimburton/scrabble/chapters/Chapter2.md

 name = lens getName setName
 ```
 But doing this for every field is a lot of boilerplate code -- typing with no
 real thought required.
-As we'll see we can get tools to do it for us.
+As we'll see we can get tools to do for us.

 We are going to use the `Lens.Simple` library, so we add it to the
 cabal dependencies.
 Rather than defining our own lenses for each field